 Here, m is number of samples, hθ(xi) is approximated value of the ith sample (for example, approximated price of the first house), yi is ground truth value for ith sample (real price of the first house), and xij is value of feature j for the ith sample (number of the rooms for the first house).

-Gradient descent algorithm has two important things that can effect the results you get.
-The first one is initial guess (First values we assign to θs).
+Gradient descent algorithm has two important things that can affect the results you get.
+The first one is the initial guess (First values we assign to θs).
 Different initial guesses lead you different local minimums.
-The second one, size of the step your taking (learning rate (α)).
+The second one, size of the step you are taking (learning rate (α)).
 If you take big steps, you may miss the local minimum.
 If you take small steps, it may take forever to reach the local minimum.
-And also, as you can guess, there is no magical numbers that can work with any types of data.
+And also, as you can guess, there are no magical numbers that can work with any types of data.
 So, you need to choose your own learning rate and initial guess.

 Now, it’s time putting all together and give you the whole algorithm.
-But I’ve to tell you, the algorithm isn’t that complicated.
+But I have to tell you, the algorithm isn’t that complicated.
 Actually, it only contains one mathematical expression, and loops: